Field Crew Leader

 Leaders and their crews will camp for most of their term, often times in remote locations in varied terrain and in all weather conditions.
 Work may include building or maintaining trails, treating or removing invasive species, building fences, operating chainsaws to reduce wildfire risks by thinning trees, and many other types of projects.
 The Crew Leader is the primary in-field liaison between regional staff and the on-site project partner or technical advisor, who is typically an employee of the land management agency or group working with the crew.
 If people describe you as a good listener, having a positive attitude, genuinely caring about others and treating them with respect, encouraging, confident, and passionate, then you have found the opportunity for you so apply today!

-Location: Bozeman, Helena, Kalispell, Missoula, MT
+Location: Bozeman, Missoula, Helena, and Kalispell, MT

-Living Allowance: $700 biweekly before taxes
+Living Allowance: $700 biweekly before taxes are taken out

 AmeriCorps Education Award: $4,336.50 upon completion of the program

 "I have become more confident in giving direction to others, more prepared/organized in planning.
 I have gained confidence in my ability to lead others in difficult situations, learned to be more decisive, and considerate of the whole group."
 MCC Crewleader